Yassin2626/Yassin2626/README.md

 Surname        ░░░░░░░░░░  Awad
-Role           ░░░░░░░░░░  Full Stack Developer Currently      ░░░░░░░░░░  Building Websites for businesses and currently scaling it Random facts   ░░░░░░░░░░  16, Egyption, Volleyball Player, and a robotics hobbyist
+Role           ░░░░░░░░░░  Full Stack Developer Currently      ░░░░░░░░░░  Building Websites for businesses and currently scaling it Random facts   ░░░░░░░░░░  16, New York, Volleyball Player, and a robotics hobbyist
 ```